Documentation

 text_to_highlightstrthe text that the respondent will highlight parts of

-colorstrthe color to use for highlighting, in hex format
+colorstrthe color to use for highlighting.
+Must be a hex color string.

 tagsdict[str, Any] | NoneTags to attach to this question, from s.tags(...).
 You can also attach tags using the with s.tag(...): context manager.